oroinc/documentation/user_guide_sales_tools/magento/magento_orders.rst

 4. Enter the admin panel of your Magento shop.

    .. image:: /img/magento_entities/LoginToAdminMagento.png
-      :alt: Log in to admin panel form
+      :alt: The dialog displaying that log in form for the magento admin panel

 5. Fill in the details in the order form and click **Submit Order** in the top right corner of the form.

    .. image:: /img/magento_entities/CreatOrderInAdminPanel.png
-      :alt: Enter details and click submit order
+      :alt: Create an order in a magento store from the admin panel in OroCRM.

 Please, keep in mind that: